tominhai-cui2025/tominhai-cui2025.github.io/content/english/about/_index.md

 draft: false
 ---

-In this workshop , we aim to bring together researchers investigating ToM from different research perspectives to define a unifying agenda for Mutual Theory of Mind (MToM) in human-CUI interactions, where both humans and CUIs exhibit ToM-like capabilities throughout their interactions.
+In this workshop, we aim to bring together researchers investigating ToM from different research perspectives to define a unifying agenda for Mutual Theory of Mind (MToM) in human-CUI interactions, where both humans and CUIs exhibit ToM-like capabilities throughout their interactions.

 Relevant work may involve CUIs taking on diverse social roles (e.g., teammates, tutors) or propose fresh directions for ToM research in human-CUI interaction.
 We particularly encourage work that examines how ToM-like abilities can be operationalized, designed, and evaluated, raising questions around which metrics and benchmarks truly capture whether a CUI ‘has’ ToM.